How to Fix an Overheating Laptop?

 Some serious gamers open up their laptop’s panels and access its fans directly although this isn’t advisable as it may mess with your warranty.

-Most manufacturers warn that opening up the machine will put paid to the warranty and warn against opening panels at home instead of it being done by an expert.
+Most brands or manufacturers warn that opening up the machine will put paid to the warranty and warn against opening the laptop’s back cover at home instead of it being done by an expert.

 Rather let the professionals, preferably the manufacturer, do it.
 While they’re at it, let them clean out the fans and other areas that attract dust.